openvinotoolkit/openvino_tensorflow/README.md

    **Note** You do not need CUDA in order to use the ngraph-tensorflow bridge.

-4. Once TensorFlow's dependencies are installed, clone the source of the [ngraph-tensorflow] repo to your machine; this is the required fork for this integration:

-## Python virtual environment setup
-We recommend using a virtualenv-based installation of ngraph-tensorflow and the ngraph-tensorflow-bridge.
-Please follow the steps outlined in the TensorFlow
-[installing with Virtualenv] document.

 ## How to enable the bridge

-1. Clone the `ngraph-tensorflow` repository and check out the correct tag for this version of the bridge:
+1. Once TensorFlow's dependencies are installed, clone the source of the [ngraph-tensorflow] repo to your machine; this is the required fork for this integration.
+Then check out the correct tag for this version of the
+   bridge:

    ```
    git clone https://github.com/NervanaSystems/ngraph-tensorflow.git
    cd ngraph-tensorflow
    git checkout ngraph-tensorflow-preview-0
    ```
-2. Now set up and activate the virtual environment:
+2. When setting up and activating the virtual environment with TensorFlow frameworks, you must use a specific kind of venv designed for ``system-site-packages``.
+A regular venv tends to not detect nGraph installs:

    ```
    virtualenv --system-site-packages <your_virtual_env_dir> # for Python 2.7